locnnil/workshop/docs/tutorial/index.rst

 :ref:`debugging guide <how_debug_issues_workshops>`.

+Now that you can launch, refresh, start and stop a workshop, let's move on to more practical purposes.

 .. _tut_exec:

 Execute commands
 ----------------

-When the workshop is *Ready* after the refresh, you can :ref:`execute <ref_workshop_exec>` arbitrary commands in it.
+When the workshop is *Ready*,
+you can run arbitrary commands in it.

-Save this Go code in the project directory to build it inside the workshop:
+In this tutorial, we're building Go code, so let's write some.

+In the project directory, save this code as :file:`main.go`:

 .. code-block:: go
    :caption: main.go